-A child theme is a theme which inherits the styles and functionality of another theme, i.e a parent one.
-Using a it for the site customization has become extremely popular among WordPress users.
+A child theme is a theme that inherits the styles and functionality of another theme, i.e a parent one.
+Using it for site customization has become extremely popular among WordPress users.
 The main advantages of applying it to your web project are:

 - it allows you to make different CSS and functional changes on your site

 - child theme preserves modifications in case a parent theme is updated

 According to WordPress Codex a process of creating a child theme involves a few steps which do not require huge programming skills from you.
 In this quick step-by-step tutorial we will show how to create a WordPress child theme using Emmet WordPress theme as an example.
 Well, let’s get started!

 1. Create a directory for a child theme on your server

 First of all, you should start with creating a directory for a child theme in wp-content/themes.
 It will contain all the files of the child theme.
 For instance, if we want to create a child theme for Emmet, a folder for it can be named “emmet-child”.
 As far as you see the first element in the title shows that Emmet is a parent theme for a child one we are creating.
 This method of naming a directory is very convenient, especially when you plan to have several child themes in your WordPress install.

 Actually, you may set any other name for the child theme directory, but here we showed the most common practice for WordPress users of naming child themes directories.
 Make sure that the name of the directory does not contain spaces to prevent any errors in the work of the theme itself.